fullstaq-labs/argocd-training/README.md

         * Based on manifests (manifests can be found [here](https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml))\
         * Based on a helm chart (helm charts can be found [here](https://artifacthub.io/packages/helm/argo/argocd-apps))\
     In the devcontainer it's installed based on the helm chart.

+    NOTE: If you run it in codespaces.
+After that the argocd is started, run the command in a seperate bash terminal:
+    ```bash
+    kubectl port-forward svc/argocd-server -n argocd 8080:443
+    ```
+    to expose it to the browser

-3. First thing that you may do is test if ArgoCD is deployed correctly.\
+4. First thing that you may do is test if ArgoCD is deployed correctly.\
     Let's check if all pods are running be executing the following commands:
     ```bash
     # Select the correct namespace